vinci-proxy/vinci-proxy.github.io/README.md

 ## Building

-Make sure your apex/apex repo is up to date, as this is where the documentation comes from.
-Then run the following to update index.html:
+Run the following to update index.html:

 ```bash
 $ make